nathell/skyscraper/doc/02-caching.md

 By default, both the HTML cache and the processed cache use the FS backend and are configured to live in `~/skyscraper-data`, respectively under `cache/html` and `cache/processed`.

+Since version 0.3.1, Skyscraper expects all `CacheBackend` implementations to also implement `java.io.Closeable`.
+This is so that caches can cleanly dispose of, say, database connections.
+Skyscraper calls `.close` on both caches as part of cleanup when ending the cache process.

 ## Cache keys

 Every page cached by Skyscraper is stored under a cache key (a string).
 It is up to the user to construct a key in a unique way for each page, based on information available in the context.
 Typically, the key is hierarchical, containing a logical “path” to the page separated by slashes (it may or may not correspond to the page’s URL).